 New Regional Development Officers to help support the archery network

-The archery club network will soon benefit from new Regional Development Officers (RDO) who will help to rebuild and revitalise the sport.
+The archery club network is to benefit from new Regional Development Officers (RDO) who will help to rebuild and revitalise the sport.

 Archery GB’s newly formed Participation Team has started to lay the foundations to support the archery network and address needs at a more local level.
-Existing Archery GB staff will be partnering with Regions and Home Nations, and will soon see an offer in every area of the UK.
-New roles have been created in Wales and Northern Ireland to support archers in those nations, and in Scotland we will continue to work closely with staff at Scottish Archery.
+Existing Archery GB staff will be partnering with Regions and Home Nations, with an offer in every area of the UK.
+New staff have been appointed in Wales and Northern Ireland to support archers in those nations, and in Scotland we will continue to work closely with staff at Scottish Archery.

 We recognise that clubs and members across the regions and Home Nations have specific needs and opportunities for growth, and that a more localised approach will boost participation, member satisfaction and diversity.